 Support World Service Ministries

-Mission priorities include E-readers containing theological libraries for seminarians in Africa, scholarships for youth worldwide to attend the faith-changing Global Youth Convocation, one-year residencies for young clergy to learn how to start new churches, or a leadership fund to educate UM camp and retreat leaders.
-More about Fund Development.
+The radical starting point of each uncommon mission is prayer and gratitude.
+Understanding that everything comes from and belongs to God enables us to be more gracious in our benevolence, and to give above and beyond the offering plate.
+Mission priorities include E-readers for theological students in Africa and the Philippines, scholarships for youth worldwide to attend the faith-changing Global Youth Convocation, residencies for young clergy to learn how to start new and innovative churches, or a leadership fund to educate United Methodist camp and retreat leaders.

-Higher Education and Ministry and Discipleship Ministries have been testing (with Gbarnga School of Theology in Liberia) a simple and effective way to help theology schools in remote areas have access to current textbooks and reference books.
+The future of the Church is sitting in classrooms around the world, but many of those classrooms lack the necessary resources for success.
+With E-readers in hand, students can learn and teachers can teach without worrying about limited resources.
 The e-reader has proved affordable, easy to use, and capable of holding a charge for weeks at a time.
 Faculty gained access to current theological publications and research.
 Students gained access to reference books, textbooks related to their three-year curriculum, Bibles, dictionaries, and even cultural readings related to Africa and Liberia.
 Students and faculty celebrated the simplicity of carrying their entire “library” to class, home, and church.
 Learn More »

-The Partner in Mission Fund for Korean, Asian & Pacific Islander Ministries provides scholarships to train leaders, develops Korean/Asian Pacific language resources, equips Asian Pacific American leaders, and partners with ministries in the Asia Pacific region.
-Learn More
+The Partner in Mission Fund provides scholarships to train leaders, develops Korean and Asian Pacific language resources, equips Asian Pacific American leaders, and partners with ministries in the Asia Pacific region.
+Learn More »

-The Wesley Pilgrimage Ministry helps people participate in the Wesley Pilgrimage in England, which will be held July 13-23, 2015.
-The Wesley Pilgrimage in England offers an opportunity for participants to immerse themselves in the Christ-centered leadership of John & Charles Wesley; learn, pray, and explore places where the Wesley brothers lived and served; and reflect and make new friends in small groups.
-Learn More
+The Wesley Pilgrimage in England offers an opportunity for United Methodist clergy and laypeople to immerse themselves in the Christ-centered leadership of John & Charles Wesley; learn, play and explore the places where the Wesley brothers lived and served; and reflect with new friends in small groups.
+Learn More »

-New Church Starts (Path 1) is a team of leaders drawn from national, regional, and local levels of The United Methodist Church, whose mission is to provide collaborative leadership to evangelize the USA.
-We want to reach more people for Christ by creating new places for new people.
+New Church Starts (Path 1) draws United Methodist leaders from national, regional and local levels of the church to provide collaborative leadership and opportunities for young clergy to grow.
+Path 1 residents are trained to reach more people for Christ by creating new places for new people.
 Learn More »

-Young People’s Ministries Global Scholarship gives United Methodist students, ages 18-35, the opportunity to pursue their education at a university in their home country/region outside of the United States.
-Over the last 5 years, $55,250 has been awarded to 51 students from 11 different countries in Africa and in the Philippines.
-However, over 300 students who applied did not receive scholarships.
-When you give to the Global Scholarship Fund, you are sending hope to regions of the world that need it most.
-Learn More
+Young People’s Ministries Global Scholarships gives international young United Methodists, ages 18-35, the opportunity to pursue an education outside of the United States.
+Over the last five years, $55,250 has been awarded to more than 50 students in Africa and the Philippines.
+The need is constantly growing, as more students apply for limited resources each year.
+When you give to the Global Scholarship Fund, you are giving hope to students around the world.
+Learn More »